-While there will always be a demand for qualified tradesmen such as electricians, plumbers and gas engineers, setting yourself apart from the other tradesmen in your local area is an important factor is getting your name out there among potential clients.
-And the best way to do this is to consider qualifying in more than one skill.
-Commonly gas engineer training goes hand in hand with plumbing qualifications, but there are far more potential combinations that could benefit your future career.
+While there will always be a demand for qualified tradespeople such as electricians, plumbers and gas engineers, setting yourself apart from the other tradespeople in your local area is a good idea if you want to get your name out there among potential clients.
+The best way to do this is to consider qualifying in more than one skill.

-For example, if a plumber were to undertake electrical training it would open up a variety of new work for them that they wouldn’t be able to complete otherwise without a second tradesman.
-They would be able to properly install power showers, and by achieving a Part P qualification would also be permitted to sign off the work themselves once they had joined a relevant Competent Person Scheme.
+For example, if a plumber were to undertake electrical training it would open up a variety of new work for them that they wouldn’t be able to complete otherwise without a second tradesperson.
+They would be able to properly install electric showers, and by achieving a Part-P qualification would also be permitted to sign off the work themselves once they had joined a relevant Competent Person Scheme.

-Take note though, it’s vital that you train properly for your second skill just as you did the first.
+Take note though, it’s vital that you train thoroughly in both skills.
 A plumber should not be attempting any electrical work without the proper electrical qualifications and the same goes for any other potential trades.
-Not only would you be putting yourself at risk, but your customer as well.
-By training properly, you’ll be able to do the job properly and known as a tradesman capable and competent enough to get the job done on their own.
+Not only would you be putting yourself at risk, but your customer and their family too.

 Combining trades, such as taking both a plumbing and gas engineering course, has always been an ideal way of making sure you are never short work as a qualified professional.
 It's something we've always encouraged at Access Training, but it's also something that seems to be becoming more and more essential in today's working environment.